filakhtov/gentoo-use-docs/www-client/lynx.md

 Pass the `--with-ssl` option to the configure script.
 Use the OpenSSL library to provide support for HTTPS (Hyper Text Transfer Protocol Secure) connections.

 This flag should normally be enabled, otherwise no HTTPS connections will be possible.

-### unicode
-Pass the `--with-screen=ncursesw` option (instead of `ncurses`) to the configure script.
-Use the "wide" version of the ncurses library to support multibyte character encodings.
-Modify the `lynx.cfg` configuration file to set default character set to UTF-8.

-This flag should be normally enabled as the Unicode is mainstream nowadays.